jizhao94/ML_Pipeline/README.md

 which will be used as features in the machine learning model

 ## Part 9.
 Create Binary on Zipcode
-Write the function to convert the variable Zipcode to a binary variable
+Apply the function that converts the variable Zipcode to a binary variable
 <br>
 Knowing that in our dataset, zipcodes '60637' and '60629' refer to the neighborhoods in the South Side of the City of Chicago,
 <br>